Dome Saint Peters Basilica Vatican City. Cityscape Panoramic. View Old bridge evening sunset with sky and pink clouds. Autumn landscape.

 Advertising

-You know the drill.
-Once you’ve been to Rome once, you’ll want to go over and over again.
+Once you’ve been to Rome once, you’ll want to return over and over again.
+That’s a guarantee.
 Rome is the kind of city where even if your days spent there are packed full to the brim, you’ll always feel like there’s more to experience.

 The truth is, there is always more to see, do and eat in the Italian capital.
 But if you’re just here for 48 hours, there are a few things you absolutely must do.
-And just to make life that bit easier, we’ve designed a flawless 48-hour trip in the city, from where to grab coffee to how to spend your Saturday night.
-Here is how to smash the perfect weekend in Rome.
+And just to make life that bit easier, we’ve designed a flawless weekend stay in the city, from ancient ruins and trattorias to cool hangouts the locals love.
+Here’s how to smash the perfect weekend in Rome.

 RECOMMENDED: